 This framework provides you with a pathway to interpret national guidance and adhere to the legal, regulatory and professional requirements that govern safe physiotherapy practice.

 Work through the six factors below to help you decide the best way to deliver your service.

-As restrictions ease and we move away from mandatory rules, many members are asking how they can make their vulnerable patients feel confident and safe when attending for physiotherapy.
+Many members continue to ask how they can make their vulnerable patients feel confident and safe when attending for physiotherapy.

 We advise all members to risk assess their environment and take appropriate steps to make their clinic as safe as possible.
 You may choose to share your actions with your patients to reassure and ask patients who feel unwell in any way not to attend.

 The actions clinics adopt going forward will very much be dependant on their own individual risk assessments and the vulnerability of the patients they serve.

 Legal, regulatory and professional responsibilities